 Student photo ID cards are available for all registered students and are mandatory to access the Student Activity Center (SAC) and any activities and programs offered at the SAC.
-Students who are registered for evening classes in the David C. Briegel Building will need their student ID cards to enter the building.
-In addition, the Student photo ID card serves as a library card at the Mathews Library.
+In addition, the student photo ID card serves as a library card at the Mathews Library.
 The card must be activated in order to use it to check out books and materials.
 A student photo ID card may be obtained at the Office of First Year Experience on the Dowagiac campus or Student Service Center on the Niles campus.
 This card should be carried at all times.
 The card is needed when utilizing the Student Activity Center, using campus printing, and gaining access to residence halls and rooms for residence life students.
 A replacement fee of \$15 is charged for all lost cards.